Higher education in Portugal: History of the university subsector

-With the advent of the Republic, the University of Lisbon and the University of Oporto were created in 1911.
+With the advent of the Republic, the University of Lisbon and the University of Porto were created in 1911.
 In 1930, a new university in Lisbon was created, the Technical University of Lisbon, which incorporated the Instituto Superior Técnico and some other university institutes and colleges such as the Instituto Superior de Comércio, and agriculture and veterinary schools.

 In 1972 the ISCTE, a public university institute, was created in Lisbon by the decree Decreto-Lei nº 522/72, of 15 December, as a first step towards a new and innovative public university in the city.
 Due to the Carnation Revolution of 1974 this first facility of a never-completed projected larger university stayed alone.
 In 1973 a new wave of state-run universities opened in Lisbon – the New University of Lisbon, Braga – the Minho University and Évora – the University of Évora.
 These last days of the Estado Novo régime were marked by the most significant growth in enrolments for both secondary and university education in Portugal.
 After 1974, the anti-Estado Novo revolution's year, new public universities were created in Vila Real – the University of Trás-os-Montes and Alto Douro, Aveiro – the University of Aveiro, Covilhã – the University of Beira Interior (upgraded from the former Polytechnic Institute of Covilhã which was created in 1973), Faro – the University of the Algarve, Madeira – the University of Madeira, and the Azores – the University of the Azores.

 In 1988, the Portuguese government founded a public distance university, the Universidade Aberta (Aberta University), an "Open University" with headquarters in Lisbon, regional branches in Porto and Coimbra, and study centres all over the country.

 In the 1980s and 1990s, a boom of private institutions was experienced and many private universities started to open.
 Most private universities had a poor reputation and were known for making it easy for students to enter and also to get high grades.
 In 2007, several of those private institutions or their heirs, were investigated and faced compulsory closure (for example, the infamous Independente University closing) or official criticism with recommendations that the state-managed investigation proposed for improving their quality and avoid termination.

 Without large endowments like those received, for example, by many US private universities and colleges which are attractive to the best researchers and students, the private higher education institutions of Portugal, with a few exceptions, do not have neither the financial support nor the academic profile to reach the highest teaching and research standards of the top Portuguese public universities.
 In addition, the private universities have faced a restrictive lack of collaboration with the major enterprises which, however, have developed fruitful relationships with many public higher education institutions.

-Nowadays, the Catholic University of Portugal, a private university with branches in the cities of Lisbon, Oporto, Braga, Viseu, and Figueira da Foz (founded before the others, in 1967, and officially recognized in 1971), offers some well-recognized degrees.
+Nowadays, the Catholic University of Portugal, a private university with branches in the cities of Lisbon, Porto, Braga, Viseu, and Figueira da Foz (founded before the others, in 1967, and officially recognized in 1971), offers some well-recognized degrees.
 This private university has a unique status, being run by the Catholic Church.